Under Testing – Official Launch Coming Soon

 Escalation Clause

-Allows a percentage increase in the sum insured to account for fluctuating cargo values during the policy term.
+Allows a percentage increase in the sum insured to account for fluctuating input costs during the policy term.

-Covers professional fees incurred during loss assessment or salvage operations after a transit incident.
+Covers professional fees incurred during loss assessment or damage evaluation after an incident.

-Covers expenses for clearing damaged cargo after loss events, often underestimated by businesses.
+Covers expenses for clearing damaged crops or waste after loss events.

 Omission to Insure

-Covers newly acquired consignments or additional shipments during the policy term, subject to limits.
+Covers newly acquired assets or expanded cultivation during the policy term, subject to limits.

 Floater Cover

-Provides a single sum insured for goods moving across multiple routes or locations (routes must be declared).
+Provides a single sum insured for assets spread across multiple locations (locations must be declared).

-Enables monthly declaration of shipment values to avoid underinsurance or overcharging.
+Enables periodic declaration of values to avoid underinsurance or overcharging.

 When Do These Add-Ons Matter?
 (Advisory Guidance)